divineprog/MoSyncApps/HybridSQLDemo/Tutorial/HybridSQLTutorial.md

 In this approach, we don't care about the details of how database queries are performed.
 All we ask for, is for our callback function to get called with the score of the player with the name we provide.
 The details are taken care of by the C++ layer.

 While the service-oriented approach usually is very application specific, it is a solution that is straightforward to implement and maintain.
-Furthermore, there can be performace issues to consider.
+Furthermore, there can be performance issues to consider.
 By reducing the number of calls made between JavaScript and C++, performance can be improved.
 And code implemented in C++ could be faster than the corresponding JavaScript implementation would be.

-For the simplicity and usefullness of the service-oriented design, we will use this appraoch in the example app of this tutorial.
+For the simplicity and usefulness of the service-oriented design, we will use this approach in the example app of this tutorial.

 ## A tour of the MoSync Database C API